 The district periodically applies pesticides inside buildings.
 Except in an emergency, signs will be posted 48 hours before application.
-Parents who want to be notified prior to pesticide application inside their child(ren)'s school assignment area may contact the IPM coordinator at 575-2089.
+Parents who want to be notified prior to pesticide application inside their child(ren)'s school assignment area may contact the MPISD administration building.